ArtsemiY/TomoBEAR-test/Installation-and-Setup.md

 To install and use SUSAN follow the instructions in the [SUSAN](https://github.com/rkms86/SUSAN) code repository.

+#### CryoCARE

+CryoCARE is a neural net based denoising framework based on convolutional neural nets and the u-net architecture which can learn to denoise cryo images.
+With TomoBEAR it is possible to denoise tomograms with the help of CryoCARE.
+To be able to do so it needs to be installed.
+For that please clone the (CryoCARE)[https://github.com/juglab/cryoCARE_pip] implementation from (juglab)[https://github.com/juglab] and follow the instructions on their page.

 #### Software Installation

 Please follow the instructions for all the software packages you